Ignatius Lissner: Legacy

 At the time of Lissner's death, he was heralded of "Apostle of the Negro" for his work among African Americans.
 His fellow SMA priest Adolphe Gall wrote of his life:“Fr.
 Lissner’s vocation was to work among the Coloured.
 A gifted builder, he erected many schools, knowing (as he often repeated) that through those schools he would be able to reach out to the children and through them to their parents.
 But such work called for many sacrifices.
 The segregation of White and Black was the law of the land in the South.
-His strong determination to continue this work found opposition from the Klu Klux Klan, some White leaders and local priests and sometimes even from bishops.
+His strong determination to continue this work found opposition from the Ku Klux Klan, some White leaders and local priests and sometimes even from bishops.
 But Fr.
 Lissner was a man of steel.
 He braced himself against all opposition and criticism.
 Silently he suffered all kinds of injustices and continued tenaciously to preach the Gospel to his people.
 As superior of the society, his suggestions and orders were straight-forward and often misunderstood or rejected.
-But time would prove the soundness and fairness of his judgement.”
+But time would prove the soundness and fairness of his judgement.”A book on Lissner's work, "The Turning of a Tide: Ignace Lissner and the Society of African Missions in the USA" by Fr Edmund Hogan, SMA, was published in 2016.